C-Claus/C-Claus/_pages/professional_projects.md

 Importing the XML files which BimCollabZoom calls 'bscv' files gives the following results

 ![bcsv_smart_view_sets](/images/bcsv_smart_view_sets.png)
-The Smart View Sets
+The Smart View Sets (XML files) imported  in BimCollabZoom

 ![bcsv_smart_views](/images/bcsv_smart_views.PNG)
-The Smart Views
+The Smart Views (XML file) imported in BimCollabZoom, what have happened is a filter for the IfcZone and colored coded it for each building storey.

 ![bcsv_smart_views](/images/bcsv_smart_views.PNG)
-A filtered SmartView
+The result through a filtered Smart View.

 ![bcsv_screenshot](/images/bcsv_screenshot.png)
-A filtered SmartView
+Filtering all the building numbers and bundling of spaces is possible without any expensive IFC software.
+Just with basic Python knowledge and the help of BimCollabZoom!

 The total script can be found here: